ectrc/snow/readme.md

 ## What's up next?

-- **Party System V2** Currently it relies on the automatic XMPP solution which is very hard to keep track of.
 - Seeded randomization for the **Item Shop** instead of a random number generator.
 This will ensure that even if the backend is restarted, the same random items will be in the shop during that day.
 - Purchasing the **Battle Pass**.
 This will require the Battle Pass Storefront ID for every build.
 I am yet to think of a solution for this.
 - Interaction with a Game Server to handle **Event Tracking** for player statistics and challenges.
 This will be a very large task as a new specialised game server will need to be created.